Simulating neutrino echoes induced by secret neutrino interactions: Method

 where $n_\nu(x_3) = 112$ cm$^{-3}$ $(1+z(x_3))^3$ is the $\nu+\bar{\nu}$ number density of the C$\nu$B and $\varepsilon_\nu$ becomes position dependent as a result of expansion losses.
 Notice that equation \eqref{OpticalDepth} is a line-of-sight integral and can be used instead of a three-dimensional approach because motion in the other axes is negligible in the small scattering approximation and has little effect in redshift losses.

 The probability of an interaction occurring after propagating a distance corresponding to an optical depth $\tau_\nu$ is $1-\exp(-\tau_\nu)$.
 We can thus calculate $dD$ in the MC simulation by drawing $\tau_\nu$ from an exponential distribution and solving equation \eqref{OpticalDepth} for $dD$.
-This is done by setting $\tau_\nu=-\ln u$ for a random number $u$ uniformly distributed in [0,1).

 The main issue when solving for $dD$ is that the cross section can increase by several orders of magnitude as the neutrino energy approaches $\varepsilon_{\rm res}$.
 The optical depth of a neutrino with energy $\varepsilon_\nu>\varepsilon_{\rm res}$ will then spike as expansion losses cause the neutrino to reach resonance energy.
 For small $g$, the resonance region is so narrow that a poor choice in $dx_3^{\prime \prime}$ when carrying out the numerical integration of equation \eqref{OpticalDepth} will cause us to miss the resonance entirely.